Someone's Trying To Hack The South Korean Winter Olympics

 The purpose of the cyberattack is unclear, but the targeting of multiple computers used by both participants and organizers of the 2018 Winter Olympic Games, which take place next month in the northeastern South Korean city of Pyeongchang, come during a time of high tension between North and South Korea, two nations known for their aggressiveness in hacking operations.
 The two sides agreed Friday to talks that are expected to include whether North Korea will send a delegation to the games.

-Suspects include North Korea, China and Russia, which is widely believed to have hacked and disseminated athletes’ medical files from the World Anti-Doping Association in 2016 after some of its athletes were banned for cheating.
+Suspects include North Korea, China, and Russia, which is widely believed to have hacked and disseminated athletes’ medical files from the World Anti-Doping Agency in 2016 after some of its athletes were banned for cheating.
 Russia has been banned from the 2018 Olympics entirely.

-Cyber espionage operations, in which a government casts a wide net against civilian targets to gather intelligence before an important geopolitical event, are not uncommon, but they often go undetected or unreported to the public.
+Cyberespionage operations, in which a government casts a wide net against civilian targets to gather intelligence before an important geopolitical event, are not uncommon, but they often go undetected or unreported to the public.

 This one, however, was initiated Dec.
 28 when the hackers sent an email to icehockey@pyeongchang2018.com, an email address used to recruit temporary employees to help to manage hockey operations in Pyeongchang.
 The email address was spoofed to appear to come from South Korea’s National Counter-Terrorism Council, which has hosted counter-terrorism drills in Pyeongchang in preparation for the Olympics.